japrozs/lumos/README.md

 -   create a college page to show useful information and not trash things
 -   create college profile builder
 -   ✅ add logout to the bottom of the sidebar
--   hide settings (add a popup on the sidebar profile section)
+-   ✅ hide settings (add a popup on the sidebar profile section)
 -   ✅ move logout to the bottom
 -   link kanban board to your list
--   use keys to move through add college modal search results
+-   (future) – use keys to move through add college modal search results
--   replace "college highlights" with something else
+-   ✅ replace "college highlights" with something else
 -   ✅ view data in "my list" as cards or as list
 -   change college highlights acceptance rate fees (it shows fees after)
--   add a share functionality
+-   ✅ add a share functionality
 -   saved searches
+-   make a real settings page

 -- link to scholarship https://phillips-scholarship.org/apply/determining-financial-eligibility/cost-of-college-list/